World War II in the Pacific

 Patriotic Citizens Fighting Corps.
 Schools were suspended.
 Teenaged boys and girls were taught how to use grenades and spears.

-Civilians, including woman armed with spears, made attacks on Okinawa, 21April, and Ie Shima.
+Civilians, including women armed with spears, made attacks on Okinawa, 21April, and Ie Shima.
 23April.

 Unable to provide uniforms, they were equipped with a patch.
 One million people on Kyushu were eligible.
 Chance of their survival improved after Hiroshima.